-We depend on our licensors, BMS and Migenix, to protect the proprietary rights covering IV APAP and Omigard.
+We depend on our licensors, BMS and Migenix, to protect the proprietary rights covering IV APAP and omiganan.
 Regarding IV APAP, either BMS or its licensor, SCR Pharmatop, depending on the patent or application, is responsible for maintaining issued patents and prosecuting patent applications.
-Regarding Omigard, Migenix is responsible for maintaining issued patents and prosecuting patent applications.
+Regarding omiganan, Migenix is responsible for maintaining issued patents and prosecuting patent applications.
 We have limited, if any, control over the amount or timing of resources that our licensors devote on our behalf or the priority they place on maintaining these patent rights and prosecuting these patent applications to our advantage.
 SCR Pharmatop is under a contractual obligation to BMS to diligently prosecute their patent applications and allow BMS the opportunity to consult, review and comment on patent office communications.
 However, we cannot be sure that SCR Pharmatop will perform as required.
 Should BMS decide it no longer wants to maintain any of the patents licensed to us, BMS is required to afford us the opportunity to do so at our expense.
 However, we cannot be sure that BMS will perform as required.
 If BMS does not perform, and if we do not assume the maintenance of the licensed patents in sufficient time to make required payments or filings with the appropriate governmental agencies, we risk losing the benefit of all or some of those patent rights.
-For patents and applications licensed from Migenix, Migenix is obligated to use commercially reasonable efforts to obtain and maintain patent rights covering Omigard in North America and Europe.
+For patents and applications licensed from Migenix, Migenix is obligated to use commercially reasonable efforts to obtain and maintain patent rights covering omiganan in North America and Europe.
 If Migenix intends to abandon prosecution or maintenance of any patents or applications, they are obligated to notify us, and at that time, we will be granted an opportunity to maintain and prosecute the patents and applications.
 In such a case, Migenix is required to transfer all necessary rights and responsibilities to facilitate our maintenance and prosecution of the patents and applications.
-Similar to BMS, however, we cannot be certain that Migenix will perform
+Similar to BMS, however, we cannot be certain that Migenix will perform its contractual obligations as required or that we will be able to adequately assume the prosecution or maintenance of the omiganan-related patents and applications.

-As part of a financing transaction, Migenix has pledged as collateral to its lenders the patents and patent applications covering Omigard.
+As part of a financing transaction, Migenix has pledged as collateral to its lenders the patents and patent applications covering omiganan.
 While we believe our license agreement with Migenix would survive any foreclosure on these patents and patent applications, we cannot be sure that the lenders will have adequate expertise or resources to properly perform Migenix's obligations to us under the license agreement, including maintaining and prosecuting the patents and patent applications.

 While we intend to take actions reasonably necessary to enforce our patent rights, we depend, in part, on our licensors to protect a substantial portion of our proprietary rights.
 In the case of the IV APAP patents, BMS has the first right to prosecute a third-party infringement of the SCR Pharmatop patents, and has the sole right to prosecute third-party infringement of the BMS patents.
 We will have the ability to cooperate with BMS in third-party infringement suits involving the SCR Pharmatop patents.
 In certain instances, we may be allowed to pursue the infringement claim ourselves.
-With respect to Omigard, we have the first right to prosecute a third-party for infringement of the in-licensed Migenix patents provided the infringing activities are in North America or Europe and relate primarily to the licensed field of use.
+With respect to omiganan, we have the first right to prosecute a third-party for infringement of the in-licensed Migenix patents provided the infringing activities are in North America or Europe and relate primarily to the licensed field of use.
 Migenix is obligated to reasonably cooperate with any such suit.